Christine Taylor, Author of One Small Bag

 Parc Central or Central Park of Andorra la Vella is a popular green space in the middle of the city.
 The Parc Central also runs alongside La Valira River.
 It has well-maintained walking paths, lots of trees, sculptures, a children’s playground, a rock garden, public toilets and also a cafe.

+Heading East out of Andorra La Vella you come to Escaldes-Engordany town which is more a continuation of Andorra La Vella than a separate town.
 While you appear to be in quite a built up area, there are bridges and rushing water through the town and you cannot escape the dramatic backdrop of the Pyrenees .

 Opposite the bridge, is the Carmen Thysson Andorra Museym.
 This displays art works from the world renowned Carmen Thyssen-Bornemisza Collection.
 Mainly featuring paintings from the 19th and 20th centuries, the Carmen Thysson Museum has quickly become one of the visited museums in Andorra since its inauguration in 2017.